-Topless Ariel Winter Tries To Hide Her Nipples In Artsy Nude Pic
+Topless Ariel Winter Tries To Hide Her Body In Artsy Nude Pic

-Ariel Winter has shocked fans once again, trying to hide her nipples in an artsy black and white pic, as he has come out about one of her role models, Sofia Vergara.
-The Modern Family star recently sat down to discuss the role that her fellow co-star has played in her life regarding issue she has had with her body.
-The 18-year-old has admitted that throughout her adolescence she has looked up to Vergara, being a curvy woman that’s proud of who she was, Ariel admitted that Sofia was a great role model for her growing up.
+Ariel Winter has shocked fans once again, trying to hide her nipples in an artsy black and white pic as she has come out about one of her role models, Sofia Vergara.
+The Modern Family star recently sat down to discuss the role that her fellow co-star has played in her life regarding issues she has had with her body.
+The 18-year-old has admitted that throughout her adolescence, she has looked up to Vergara, being a curvy woman who’s proud of who she was.
+Ariel admitted that Sofia was a great role model for her growing up.

 “She could see that I was struggling a little bit with how to deal with my body, and was always trying to give me advice.”

-Winter confessed that the Latino star often suggested brands that may suit her body better, or was there with words of encouragement to help her make the right decisions and feel good about herself.
-Having grown up during the eight seasons of the shows resounding success, starting when she was just a preteen, Winter has come into her own body under the scrutiny of the public’s eye.
+Winter confessed that the Latino star often suggested brands that may suit her body better or was there with words of encouragement to help her make the right decisions and feel good about herself.
+Having grown up during the eight seasons of the show’s resounding success, starting when she was just a preteen, Winter has come into her own body under the scrutiny of the public’s eye.
 Winter also credits her former legal guardian and sister, Shanelle Workman, for giving her the confidence to accept herself as she is.

 Y'all there are stingrays in the water???? pic.twitter.com/wUm8R3I8N6